centreon/centreon-documentation/versioned_docs/version-23.10/reporting/configure.md

 statistics.

-You can create as many centile-time period combinations as you like, **but we strongly recommand** not having more than 2 or 3 combination* on a small number of metrics contained in the category.
+You can create as many centile-time period combinations as you like, **but we strongly recommend** not having more than two or three combinations* on a small number of metrics contained in the category.